Argue for your limitations and sure enough, they are yours.

 Here is one such conversation:

-Me: 'Dell, beside the stove is for action, its precious Zone 1 space.
-Don't waste it on storing three kinds of salt.
-Pick your favourite one.
-Retire the grey plastic canister-thing, and put the other 2 kinds of salt further away, in Zone 2.
+Me: 'Dell, beside the stove is for dishing up and creative cooking action under pressure.
+Its 'high value real-estate' space.
+Don't waste it, crowding it with three kinds of salt.
+Pick the most multi-purpose salt, and have the others a bit further away.
+Retire the grey plastic canister-thing.
 This salt goes in an open dish, for obstacle-free access.
 So do the matches.
 Dell: No!
 I use all three!
 My children gave me that box as a present!

 Me: 'Okay' Dell 30 minutes later: "I've put the salt box in the op shop pile'